biotaphy/tutorials/_sphinx_config/tutorial/clean_occurrences.md

 ## Data preparation

 ### Configuration File
-An example INI file for running the clean_occurrences tutorial is at ../../data/input/clean_occurrences.ini.
+An example json file for running the clean_occurrences tutorial is at ../../data/param_config/clean_occurrences.json.
 These are the required and optional parameters:

 * Required: